When Life Changed as We Knew It

 - Establishing Boundaries

 The most important thing that I had to do was set boundaries for myself.
-This meant learning the kids school schedules, and creating my own around theirs.
+This meant learning the kids’ school schedules and creating my own around theirs.
 Once I was able to carve out the small gaps of time for my “office hours”, I would only work on projects during that set time.
 This helped keep work from spilling over into the rest of my day, and family time with the kids.
 I learned how important having those boundaries in place for my house, and it also helped to eliminate a lot of the chaos too.

 - Following a Daily Routine

 Prior to the pandemic, I had a daily routine in place that I would follow to jumpstart my day.
 This included time to get the kids off to school for the day.
 Once the pandemic hit, I lost sight of what the importance of having a daily routine meant on having a productive day.
-I had to get myself back to the basics, and create a schedule factoring our new reality.
+I had to get myself back to the basics and create a schedule factoring in our new reality.

 - Keeping my “Workspace” Clutter Free

 My workspace is usually fairly cluttered.
 I find that in order to accomplish my tasks quickly and effectively, I need most of my desk to be unused.
 This means that much of my desk is unused right now.
 It means that I haven’t gotten to work on important projects and can’t tell you how much I appreciate having uncluttered space to work in.
 Then there’s the matter of organization — whether you consider it physical or logical.
 When things are messy, it’s hard to find things you aren’t going to screw up.
 But the organization also helps keep your brain productive by helping you find the things you need before you start working on them.
 That doesn’t mean you should try to get everything done right away — or even at all.
 Just start small and see what sticks.